mgattozzi/mgattozzi/posts/rust-wasm.md

 2. webpack
 3. NPM

 Improving the RLS is going to be critical.
-I barely know web developers who code using vim or emacs.
-They generally use VS Code, Atom, Sublime Text, and others that are more graphical or are an IDE.
-They're used because the tooling is good for it.
-We also know of people who won't use Rust till there's an IDE available anyways, so continuing this work is important for both getting the Web Developer demographic as well as getting others who wouldn't use Rust without an IDE.
+Many web developers use editors such as VS Code, Atom, Sublime Text, and others that are more graphical or are an IDE.
+There are of course vim/emacs users as well!
+The RLS being improved benefits all of these platforms, but especially those who use an IDE and it's features extensively.
+We also know of people who won't use Rust until there's an IDE available anyways, so continuing this work is important for both getting the web developer demographic as well as getting others who wouldn't use Rust without an IDE.
 Two birds with one stone!
 Most of this is already underway, but having a usable stable version in 2018 that we can continue to improve will be a big boon.
 As an addendum to that making it easy to integrate the RLS with other editors should be a snap as well.
 Making things easier for end users is always a good thing for adoption, even if it means we need to do a bit of extra maintenance to keep it working.
+Big props to the people working on the RLS already.
+It's important work!

-Next up we need to get integration with webpack working and from what I've seen it's something that's [in progress][webpack]!
+Next up we need to get integration with webpack working and from what I've seen it's something that's [been experimentally added][webpack], with a loader already on [NPM][loader]!
 Being able to drop in files and have it Just Work™ is going to be important.
 Webpack has become the cargo for the web in many ways, so being able to just hook in to that build system with no effort for people developing their own modules is essential.
 I really think tooling is a huge driver of adoption.
 I know I would hate using Rust without rustup or cargo even if I did like the language.

 Lastly, NPM is the next big piece.
 What if someone writes a whole module in web assembly?
 Where should they distribute it?
 While crates.io is great for other Rust modules it's